kubic-project/kubic-o-o/blog/_posts/2018-04-04-transactionalupdates.md

 Transactional Updates can be set to automatically run daily by simply running `systemctl enable --now transactional-update.timer`

 This is rather useless however without some automated way of rebooting the system.
 Rather than a dumb `cron` job, we recommend using `rebootmgr`.
 It can be enabled by running `systemctl enable --now rebootmgr.service`.
 By default `rebootmgr` will reboot a system sometime between 0330 and 0500 if an update is pending.
-Edit `/etc/rebootmgr.conf` to configure the `rebootmgr` service to change this maintenance window to suit your needs.
+Edit `/etc/rebootmgr.conf` to configure the `rebootmgr` service to change this maintenance window to suit your needs. `man rebootmgr.conf` provides details on the parameters available.

 That's it, you now have fully automated transactional system for whatever you want to run.